verges-io/trading-bot/README.md

 ## Features

 - Fetches market data for tradable currencies from Coinbase API
-- Calculates RSI and SMA for each currency
+- Calculates RSI for each currency
-- Identifies buy and sell opportunities based on RSI and SMA values
+- Identifies buy and sell opportunities based on RSI values
 - Executes trades automatically
 - Stores trade history and market data in a PostgreSQL database